nextcloud/documentation/admin_manual/configuration_database/linux_database_configuration.rst

   innodb_file_format=barracuda
   innodb_file_per_table=1

-Please refer to the `MySQL manual <https://mariadb.com/kb/en/library/set-transaction/#read-committed>`_.
+Please refer to the `page in the MySQL manual <https://mariadb.com/kb/en/library/set-transaction/#read-committed>`_.

 * That you have installed and enabled the pdo_mysql extension in PHP